rotes328/subnet/README.md

 # CLI Subnet Calculator
 by Mike Rotella 2022

-CLI tool to subnets in CLI written in Go.
+CLI tool for IP address subnetting written in Go.

 To build: